-In earlier times the Highland region was dominated by the Gaels and their Gaelic language and culture while the lowlands were Scottish.
-The dividing line was everything west from the Great Glen (Inverness to Loch Lynnhe and the islands) and roughly 50 miles of land east of the Great Glen.
+In earlier times the Scottish Highlands region was dominated by the Gaels and their Gaelic language and culture while the lowlands were Scottish.
+The dividing line was everything west from the Great Glen (Inverness to Loch Linnhe and the islands) and roughly 50 miles of land east of the Great Glen.
 In a way this line still exists and there are still differences between Highland and Lowland culture and language although most Gaelic speakers are nowadays confined to the islands in the west with a Gaelic stronghold in the Outer Hebrides.

-The Romantic and Mystical Highlands
+The Romantic and Mystical Scottish Highlands

 The Highlands are often portrayed as a romantic part of Scotland.
 This is not at all strange given the stunning unspoilt nature with rugged mountains, deep blue lochs and empty glens where majestic Red Deer rule the hills and Eagles rule the skies.
 Due to the ever and fast changing weather the Highlands have a mystical touch.
 One moment you see the hills, the next they are gone.
 Sunny spells and dark shadows move over the hills and the white snow capped mountains in winter give the Highlands a sparkling touch.
 The Highlands, and its castles in particular, are often chosen as wedding venue due to their romantic nature.

-The Dark side of the Highlands
+The Dark side of the Scottish Highlands

 Not long after the clan battles were over and the wars with the English were fought the Highlands became silent, and empty.
 Landowners found out they could make more money with sheep grazing on the hills and the population, mostly poor crofters with small patches of farmland, had to make way.
 These Highland Clearances as they were called, were sometimes performed with great force and resulted in mass evictions as well as mass emigrations.
 The people were sometimes literally driven towards the sea where they built small settlements and lived from fishing, the kelp industry and farming.
 Later big infrastructural works such as the Caledonian Canal provided some relief.
 These were hard times and many Highlanders tried their luck elsewhere and migrated to the US, Canada and Australia.
 Nowadays there are more descendants from the Highlanders living outside Scotland than there are inside.
 The results of the clearances are still visible today if you drive through the empty Glens in the Highlands and most people still live in villages and towns near the coast.
 The Highlands remain very scarcely populated.